TheUser11/Shortcuts/announcements.md

 # Annoucements

 > - iControl 1.7 has been released!
-> - Hey!
-Updater 3.0 is underway!
+> - Lightning Updater 3.0 will be released tonight at 11:59 PM PTD
 > - iCuts will be merged with iControl and iCuts will only get security updates and improvements. (approx. 6/15/22)
 > - Since the announcement of iOS 16, my shortcuts will be updated for iOS 15 until about a week after the release of iOS 16.